reilabs/cairo-hints/documentation/Reference.md

 `--trace-file` is the filepath of the trace file generated when executing `scarb hints-run`.
 If flag is missing, no trace file is generated.
 Needed if using `--proof-mode`.

 `--memory-file` is the filepath of the memory file generated when executing `scarb hints-run`.
 If flag is missing, no memory file is generated.
 Needed if using `--proof-mode`.

+`--args` flag needed if the Cairo function has arguments.
+Arguments should be spaced, with array elements placed between brackets.
+For example " --args '1 2 [1 2 3]'" will yield 3 arguments, with the last one being an array of 3 elements

 ## `scarb hints-test`